 Algonquin Provincial Park is the most popular destination for canoe camping.
-As the first provincial park in Ontario, Algonquin covers over 2,000 square kilometers and offers more than 7,000 kilometers of canoe routes.
-With a park so vast and having so many routes, there are a ton of options for an Algonquin canoe rentals.
+As the first provincial park in Ontario, Algonquin covers over 2,000 square kilometres and offers more than 7,000 kilometres of canoe routes.
+With a park so vast and having so many routes, there are a ton of options for Algonquin canoe rentals.

 Algonquin Canoe Rental: What to Look For